skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 search for resources across regions and clouds to re-launch the job.

 In this example, the job will be restarted from scratch after each preemption recovery.
-To resume the job from previous states, user's application needs to implement checkpointing and recovery
+To resume the job from previous states, user's application needs to implement checkpointing and recovery.

 Checkpointing and recovery